Learning to Solve PDEs on Neural Shape Representations: Introduction

 Handling surface PDEs \emph{directly in the neural shape domain} removes mesh extraction, preserves end-to-end differentiability (crucial for inverse problems and PDE priors), and handles topology changes without intermediate re-meshing or reparameterization, while avoiding round-trip errors and engineering overhead.
 However, current workarounds either \emph{extract a mesh} (e.g., marching cubes~\cite{diffMarchingCubes}, dual contouring~\cite{DualContouring} and their neural variants ~\cite{NeuralMarchingCubes, NeuralDualContouring}) and shuttle results back, hindering differentiable pipelines; or \emph{rely on per-instance residual training} (e.g., surface PINNs~\cite{fang2021physicsinformedneuralnetworkframework}), which generalizes poorly across shape variation.

 We introduce a geometry-aware neural PDE solver that targets the surface-structure component of PDEs and operates directly inside neural representations while retaining classical-solver fidelity and applying equally to classical surfaces.
-Inspired by the \emph{Closest Point Method} (CPM)~\cite{ruuth2008cpm}, our approach learns how surface geometry governs the extension of a surface field into a \emph{narrow band}—the core operation of embedding-based solvers—allowing PDEs to be solved directly on their surface representations.
-A lightweight neural operator captures local geometric context (e.g., normals and principal curvature directions) and produces this extension.
-Trained once on a single shape, it generalizes across unseen geometries, modalities, and topologies, requires no meshing or per-instance optimization, and remains fully differentiable, making it suitable as a new neural PDE layer into existing neural training setups.
+Inspired by the \emph{Closest Point Method}~\cite{ruuth2008cpm}, our approach learns how surface geometry governs the extension of a surface field into a \emph{narrow band}—the core operation of embedding-based solvers—allowing PDEs to be extended to the ambient Euclidean space and solved directly on their surface representations.
+A compact{lightweight} neural operator captures local geometric context (e.g., normals and principal curvature directions) and produces this extension.
+Trained once on a single shape, it generalizes across unseen geometries, modalities, and topologies, requires no meshing or per-instance optimization, and remains fully differentiable -- offering a new neural PDE layer in existing training pipelines.{making it suitable as a new neural PDE layer into existing neural training setups.}

-We demonstrate our neural PDE operator on different popular representations: neural surfaces, spherical neural surfaces~\cite{williamson2025spherical}, point clouds~\cite{kerbl2023gaussiansplatting}, overfitted occupancy fields~\cite{mescheder2019occupancy}, Gaussian splatting~\cite{kerbl2023gaussiansplatting}, as well as deep implicit fields~\cite{park2019deepsdf}.
-We validate our results in two ways: (i)~On spheres, we evaluate the heat and Poisson equations against analytical ground truth, and compare with both FEM and CPM~\cite{ruuth2008cpm,dziukFiniteElementMethods2013}, to assess accuracy. (ii)~For general shapes and modalities, we use dense-mesh FEM as reference to assess generalization and robustness.
-Our solver achieves competitive accuracy with zero meshing overhead and no extend–restrict shuttling, as required by CPM.
-Most importantly, we find that our method, once trained, generalizes surprisingly well across surface variations, topology, and meshing changes.
+We demonstrate our neural PDE operator on different popular representations: meshes, spherical neural surfaces~\cite{williamson2025spherical}, point clouds~\cite{kerbl2023gaussiansplatting}, overfitted occupancy fields~\cite{mescheder2019occupancy}, Gaussian splatting~\cite{kerbl2023gaussiansplatting}, as well as deep implicit fields~\cite{park2019deepsdf}.
+We validate our results in two ways: (i)~On spheres, we evaluate the heat and Poisson equations against analytical ground truth, and compare with both FEM and CPM~\cite{ruuth2008cpm,dziukFiniteElementMethods2013}, to assess accuracy. \camready{(ii)~On general shapes and modalities, we use dense-mesh FEM as a reference, and compare with GINO \cite{li2023geometry}, while evaluating generalization across different geometries and input functions.} Our solver achieves competitive accuracy with zero meshing overhead and no extend–restrict shuttling, as required by CPM.
+Most importantly, we find that our method, once trained, generalizes well across surface variations, topology, and meshing changes, owing to the local nature of the learned operator.
 As shown in \Cref{fig:teaser}, a model trained on a single shape (the \spike) generalizes across diverse shapes and neural representations.
 We also ablate design choices and hyperparameters.